Case StudyBusiness Process Automation Reduces overhead and Mitigates compliance Risk

 Discover how a Fortune 500 financial services firm increased efficiency and improved compliance through workflow automation.

-Our client has experienced rapid growth over the past decade, in part due to several mergers and acquisitions.
+This firm has experienced rapid growth over the past decade, in part due to several mergers and acquisitions.
 As a result of this expansion, tracking and managing newly acquired customer accounts became an increasingly complex and manual process, fraught with AML compliance risks.
 Initially, these “inherited” accounts lacked properly obtained and verified customer information required by the “Know Your Customer” (KYC) rule.
 Additionally, regulatory mailings were not being sent, such as a privacy notice or USA Patriot Act notice.
 The process necessitated an excessive amount of manual effort to identify customers and accounts, then conduct regulatory compliance verifications, and finally send regulatory notices when required.

 Terrapin Technologies’ business process automation technology provided the client with automated workflows that flag these accounts for follow-up, alerts the financial advisor, and schedules the appropriate mailings.
 When needed, the workflow is able to restrict pay for unresponsive customers preventing solicitations without proper customer information.
 If no action is required, the result is a fully automated solution that meets their compliance rules and categorizes the customer appropriately.
 All of the business rules are captured in visual workflow diagrams that are readily accessible for the client’s documentation and supervisory procedures.